Get Involved

 About

 The Food and Resource Economics Agricultural Mentorship Program (AMP) is a new resource offered for first semester FRE students.
 New students will be paired with an experienced peer to be their mentor over the course of their first semester (new summer students will join AMP in the fall).
-Students interested in becoming a mentor or a mentee should check back soon for more information regarding applications for the Fall 2024 Semester
+Students interested in becoming a mentor or a mentee for the Fall 2024 semester should fill out the AMP Application form by October 5, 2024.

 Mission